TERMS AND CONDITIONS OF SALE

 2.1 Acceptance and modification of the order.

-3. Content of the agreement between the Parties
+3. Content of the agreement between the parties

-The documents listed below form an integral part of the agreement between the Seller and the Buyer, in descending order or applicability: (i) the order formally accepting the Seller’s technical and commercial proposal; (ii) the quote, which includes the technical and commercial proposal; (iii) these Terms; and (iv) the special conditions agreed by both Parties and described in the order confirmation issued by the Seller (hereinafter “Special Conditions”).
-The documents listed below do not form part of the Agreement: (a) catalogues, (b) advertisements, and (c) any other documents not expressly mentioned in the Special Conditions or the Terms.
-Subject to the foregoing, the French language version of these Terms is the only binding agreement between the Parties.
-Any translation of these Terms into any language other than French is non-binding and provided to Buyer for information only.
-In case of any inconsistencies between the terms of the French version and the terms of a translation, the French version of these Terms shall control in all respects.
+The documents listed below form an integral part of the agreement between the Vendor and the Purchaser, in descending order of priority of applicability: (i) the order formally accepting the Vendor’s technical and commercial proposal; (ii) the quotation, which includes the technical and commercial proposal; (iii) these GTS; and (iv) the special conditions agreed by both Parties and described in the order confirmation issued by the Vendor (hereinafter, Special Conditions).
+The documents listed below do not form part of the agreement: (a) catalogs, (b) advertisements, and (c) any other documents not expressly mentioned in the Special Conditions or the GTS.

 4. Purpose and scope of the agreement

-4.1 Object
+4.1 Purpose

 4.2 Additional requests

-5. Intellectual property and confidentiality
+5 Intellectual property and confidentiality

 5. 5.1 Intellectual property.